 - Prevents costly re-design in the product development cycle

 - Improves time-to-market by reducing product development time

 - Better reputation with customer and increases customer confidence

 - Discover the physical limitations of a design

 - Forecast life expectancy with more accuracy

 TT Electronics provides OEMs with an integrated, end-to-end solution throughout the product development cycle.
 This includes test recommendations in the design phase or before the manufacturing release.

 TT Electronics' Testing Solutions (Abtest) facility is a UKAS accredited testing laboratory No. 0042.
 With more than 45 years of experience, we have the expertise to conduct a broad range of standard tests, as well as some of the most difficult testing procedures like HALT HASS tests.
-Our experience technicians can develop robust test strategies and implement customer specific test regimes onsite to help you deliver the most reliable end product.
+Our experienced technicians can develop robust test strategies and implement customer-specific test regimes onsite to help you deliver the most reliable end product.